The Anatomy of a Bee

 The proboscis is the second mouthpart of a bee.
 The bee uses the proboscis to suck nectar from plants.
 It’s also used to transfer food mouth-to-mouth between bees.

 Bumblebees are excellent pollinators because the proboscis of this species is longer than other bees.
-This allows them to feed off many species of flower and plant, pollinating as they feed.
+This allows them to feed off many species of flowers and plants, pollinating as they feed.

 Honey-producing worker bees are equipped with special glands.
 These glands secrete royal jelly, a special substance fed to the queen bee.
 If female honeybee larvae are fed royal jelly throughout the larval stage, they will develop into queens.